PoliticsProceed with impeachment if Trump doesn’t resign, Pelosi tells House

 Kevin McCarthy, the House Minority Leader, who voted to object to counting Biden’s Pennsylvania and Arizona electoral successes after the mob stormed the Capitol, said he does not want Trump’s impeachment as it will “only divide the country more.”

-Pelosi and Senate Minority Leader Chuck Schumer, D-N.Y., said that raising the 25th amendment, which needs support from the vice president and a majority of the Cabinet, would be the most effective approach to ensure that Trump leaves the office.
+Pelosi and Senate Minority Leader Chuck Schumer, D-N.Y., said that raising the 25th Amendment, which needs support from the vice president and a majority of the Cabinet, would be the most effective approach to ensure that Trump leaves the office.

-Latest
+Latest Posts

 Related Articles